lammps/lammps/doc/src/fix_colvars.rst

       fix_modify Colvars output equil2

-(2) .. versionadded:: Colvars_2023-06-04 Call one of the scripting
+(2) Call one of the scripting functions provided by the Colvars module
-    functions provided by the Colvars module itself (a full list is available in the Colvars doc).
+    itself (a full list is available in the Colvars doc).
 The arguments to these functions are provided as strings and passed to Colvars.

     LAMMPS variables referenced by their string representation "${variable}" will be expanded immediately.
 Note also that this